AleksandarBayrev/general-linux-fixes/KDE-Settings.md

 * Disable automatic screen locking in `Settings -> Screen Locking -> Lock screen automatically`, set it to `Never`
 * Set default path in `Dolphin` file manager to home folder
 * Enable `NumLock` on startup
-* For monitors enable scaling per system for legacy X11 apps
+* For monitors enable scaling per system for legacy X11 apps or leave as default - check how it handles the apps
 <img src="./kde-monitor-settings.png" />